When autocomplete options are available, use up and down arrows to review and enter to select.

 In a continuous effort to enhance our services, Human Resources is pleased to unveil Recruiting as a Service (RaaS), which will launch on Monday, Sept.
 30.

-RaaS provides departments with dedicated recruiters who will learn your department’s unique hiring needs.
-Recruiters will utilize tools like Workday Recruiting, LinkedIn, and GoodTime to ensure swift, efficient hiring processes, ultimately reducing time to hire and enhancing new hire success rates.
-This improvement will provide cutting-edge technology and dedicated support for departments.
+RaaS provides departments with dedicated recruiters who will learn your unique hiring needs.
+Recruiters will utilize tools like Workday Recruiting, LinkedIn, and GoodTime to ensure swift, efficient hiring processes, ultimately reducing hiring timelines and enhancing new hire success rates.
+This improvement will provide cutting-edge technology and support for departments.

 Summer Temp Employee Transition

-By moving or terminating your employees to the correct role, you help us ensure that employees are correctly classified.
-Correctly classifying employees is important for many reasons including any tax implications as well as compliance-related factors.
+By terminating or moving your employees to their correct role, you help us ensure that they are correctly classified.
+Correctly classifying employees is important for many reasons, including any tax implications and compliance-related factors.

 Job Change Reasons

-• Lateral Move – Move to Another Position: This is changing the position number in addition to changing the job profile from Summer Temp back to Student Worker and the employee type back from Summer Temp to Student Worker.
-Use this if you moved the student into a Summer Temp position number.
-They remain in the same sup org.
+• Lateral Move — Move to Another Position: This is changing the position number in addition to changing the job profile from “summer temp” back to “student worker” and the employee type back from “summer temp” to “student worker.”
+Use this if you moved the student into a “summer temp” position number.
+They will remain in the same sup org.

 • Transfer — Lateral Move: This is used when the student is changing sup orgs.